exakat/exakat/docs/Reports.rst

 This diagram shows which files may be used without others.

 The resulting diagram is a DOT file, which is readable with [Graphviz](https://www.graphviz.org/about/).
-Those viewers will display the diagramm, and also convert it to other format, such as PNG, JPEG, PDF or others.
+Those viewers will display the diagram, and also convert it to other format, such as PNG, JPEG, PDF or others.

 Another version of the same diagram is called Filedependencieshtml